egor-tensin/jekyll-theme/README.md

 This theme wasn't built from the ground up, it's a product of concurrent evolution of my three Jekyll projects.
-At one moment I got sick of the code duplication, so I just cloned the most feature-reached project into this repository (tagged `from_jekyll_project`), and removed everything that wasn't theme-related.
+At one point I got sick of the code duplication, so I just cloned the most feature-reached project into this repository (tagged `from_jekyll_project`), and removed everything that wasn't theme-related.
 Then I made some minor tweaks to make it work with the other two projects, and